ACTS in Portugal

 Start the application

-To apply for the ACTS Program, please complete the materials linked below and email them with your CV and transcript to applications[at]humanrightsnetwork.org.
+To apply for the ACTS Program, please complete the materials linked below and email them with your CV and transcript to sofia[at]humanrightsnetwork.org.
 After submitting, University Network staff will be in touch with you to schedule an interview.

 Please attach all materials in PDF format, and indicate which semester you intend to apply for in the body of the email.